clavarini/lavarini_et_al_2018_JGR_ES/README.md

 # Lavarini et al. [2018a]

-Packages that are desgined to quantify zircon mixing proportions of source units in river sediments and to compare U-Pb age distributions.
+Packages that are designed to quantify zircon mixing proportions of source units in river sediments and to compare U-Pb age distributions.

 ## Getting Started